tuq21859-boop/CIS-1051-final-project/preposal.md

 - Our project ideas seem to not include a lot of coding, would that be okay?
 - Which one do you think would be the best for us to make?
 Do you think any of them is too hard?
-- We have to buy materials for this project, do you recommendations for where to purchase these materials?
+- We have to buy materials for this project, do you have recommendations for where to purchase these materials?
 - We're feeling kind of ambious.
 If we have extra time, can we make two projects?